 How ESG fits into our investment framework

-Fullerton specialises in Asian markets.
-As an active fund manager, we assess companies holistically, developing an intimate understanding of their exposure to ESG risks and opportunities in these markets.
+As an active fund manager, Fullerton assesses companies holistically, to develop an intimate understanding of their exposure to ESG risks and opportunities in these markets.
 We strive to strengthen the inclusion of ESG factors in our investment research, analysis, decision making, portfolio management and engagements.

 To achieve this goal, we have combined an ESG research framework available in the market with our unique insights as an active fund manager.

 Our approach to engagement